-A pinched nerve is the result of something inside or outside of your body pressing against a nerve.
+A pinched nerve results from something inside or outside your body pressing against a nerve.
 The compressed nerve then becomes inflamed, which causes symptoms.

 The medical terms for a pinched nerve are nerve compression or nerve entrapment.

 A pinched nerve can happen almost anywhere in your body.
 One of the more common locations of a pinched nerve is your arm.
 Areas where nerves travel through a narrow space, such as your elbow or wrist, can be more prone to nerve compression.

 If you’re having any symptoms of a pinched nerve, talk with a doctor.
 They can make a diagnosis and help determine your next steps.